Last updated 18/12/2024

 Principle 3: Take into account wider stakeholder and social responsibilities and their implications for long-term success

-As the Company is involved in the mining industry, the Board is highly cognisant of its responsibility not only to shareholders but in the broader community.
+As the Company is involved in the mining industry, the Board is highly cognisant of its responsibility to the broader community.
 As such, it has adopted a policy to ensure adequate community consultation is undertaken in the areas where we operate.
 Notably, in New Mexico and in Cornwall, communication with local residents and active involvement in the community has been encouraged.
 Additionally, the Company has a policy to, where possible, employ local residents when undertaking operations.
 To date, this has proven highly successful with all locations recording either none or extremely low levels of community dissent.
-These policies will also be maintained at the Company’s Leigh Creek operations.

 Principle 4: Embed effective risk management, considering both opportunities and threats, throughout the organisation